peteroupc/peteroupc.github.io/randomfunc.md

 > **Note:** Removing `k` random items from a list of `n` items (`list`) is equivalent to generating a new list by `RandomKItemsInOrder(list, n - k)`.

-<a id=Almost_Random_Sampling></a>
-### Almost-Random Sampling

-Some applications (particularly some games) may find it important to control which random numbers appear, to make the random outcomes appear fairer to users.
-Without this control, a user may experience long streaks of good outcomes or long streaks of bad outcomes, both of which are theoretically possible with a random number generator.
-To implement this kind of "almost-random" sampling, do one of the following:

-- Generate a list of possible outcomes (for example, the list can contain 10 items labeled "good" and three labeled "bad") and [**shuffle**](#Shuffling) that list.
-Each time an outcome has to be generated, choose the next unchosen outcome from the shuffled list.
-Once all those outcomes are chosen, shuffle the list and continue.
-- Create two lists: one list with the different possible outcomes, and another list of the same size containing an integer weight 0 or greater for each outcome (for example, one list can contain the items "good" and "bad", and the other list can contain the weights 10 and 3, respectively).
-Each time an outcome has to be generated, choose one outcome using the [**weighted choice without replacement**](#Weighted_Choice_Without_Replacement) technique.
-Once all of the weights are 0, re-fill the list of weights with the same weights the list had at the start, and continue.

-However, "almost-random" sampling techniques are not recommended whenever information security (ISO/IEC 27000) is involved, including when predicting future random numbers would give a player or user a significant and unfair advantage.

-> **Note:** [**Monte Carlo integration**](https://en.wikipedia.org/wiki/Monte_Carlo_integration) uses randomization to estimate a multidimensional integral.
-It involves evaluating a function at N random points in the domain, adding them up, then dividing the sum by N.  The [**"Variance" MathWorld article**](http://mathworld.wolfram.com/Variance.html) gives methods for calculating the estimate's variance.
-(After calculating the error, or square root of variance, and the estimated integral, both can be multiplied by the volume of the domain.)
-Often _quasirandom sequences_ (also known as [**_low-discrepancy sequences_**](https://en.wikipedia.org/wiki/Low-discrepancy_sequence), such as Sobol and Halton sequences), often together with an RNG, provide the "random" numbers to sample the function more efficiently.
-Unfortunately, the methods to produce such sequences are too complicated to show here.

 <a id=Choosing_a_Random_Date_Time></a>
 ### Choosing a Random Date/Time